pnp/blog/content/office-add-ins-community-call/2022-05-11/index.md

 ## Actions

 * Give us feedback on what you need from code samples.
-Join the Teams call – [Office Add-ins samples discussion](https://aka.ms/officeaddinsamples-call) – June 15, 8:00 am PT \| aka.ms/officeaddinsamples-call
+Join the Teams call – Office Add-ins samples discussion – June 15, 8:00 am PT
 * Sign up for the PnP Recognition Program and earn contribution badges – <https://pnp.github.io/recognitionprogram/>
 * See call agendas and summaries, and release announcements.
 Follow us on Twitter –
     * <https://twitter.com/microsoft365dev>